 Logos 2020 will be the final, large scale workshop in this series at Notre Dame.
 We have run this conference since 2009, and it has been an important event in the life of our Center.
 Nevertheless, we feel that the time has come to draw it to a close.
 It has been an immensely rewarding experience, and we are thankful that we have been able to host it for so many years.
 We hope that the research and relationships cultivated and deepened at Logos will continue to grow even as our workshop comes to an end.

 The workshop is open to all who wish to attend, but registration is required.
-Online registration will be open in January.
+Registration details.

 ATTENTION: Because the number of registrants affects our costs for refreshment breaks and other aspects of the conference, and because workshop presenters come with the expectation that their work-in-progress will not be circulated beyond the conference attendees, we ask that you DO NOT REGISTER for the conference IF YOU DO NOT PLAN TO ATTEND.
 If you are not attending and want access to the papers, please contact the authors directly.

 The Center for Philosophy of Religion is committed to accommodating people with disabilities.
 Workshop participants are more than welcome to contact us to discuss possible accommodations if needed.